ppkantorski/Ultrahand-Overlay/common/README.md

 # Ultrahand Commons
-Ultrahand is a project that makes use of various publicly available GNU licensed projects to enhance its functionality.
-This approach not only expands the capabilities of Ultrahand but also pays tribute to the original creators of these projects.
+Ultrahand is a project that makes use functions from various publicly available GNU licensed projects to enhance its functionality.
+This approach not only expands its capabilities but also pays tribute to the original creators of these projects.

 ## [Studious-Pancake](https://github.com/HookedBehemoth/studious-pancake)
 Reboot to hekate configs from tesla menu.